 Difference between bitumen and tar

-Tar is a viscous black liquid that is distilled from coal or wood.
-We use tar because of its wonderful properties as a waterproofing and sealing agent.
-Bitumen and tar are very similar in terms of appearance, but their properties are too different.
-In comparison to bitumen, tar has a higher amount of carbon, is a better adhesive, and becomes more fluid when heated.
+Bitumen and tar are similar in appearance, but their properties differ significantly.
+In comparison to bitumen, tar has a higher carbon content, is a better adhesive, and becomes more fluid when heated.
 However, few people use tar instead of bitumen in road construction.

-Tar has a wide variety of applications including waterproofing, coating timbers, and skin care.
+Tar has a wide variety of applications, including waterproofing, coating timbers, and skin care.

 Types of bitumen and their applications